Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: Convex Adversarial Training Extensions

 which are LPs that can be solved in closed form.
 Substituting the closed-form solution yields the desired convex adversarial training formulations.

 Similarly, for max pooling two-layer CNNs, the robust counterpart becomes (cf. Equation (7) of \citep{Ergen21b}):

-where each additional robust constraint is an LP subproblem that can be solved in closed form.
+where each additional robust constraint is an LP subproblem solvable in closed form.

-The same robust optimization techniques can be applied to three-layer CNNs (cf. Equation (11) in \citep{Ergen21b}) and derive corresponding convex adversarial training formulations.
+The same robust optimization techniques can be applied to three-layer CNNs (see Equation (11) in \citep{Ergen21b}) and derive corresponding convex adversarial training formulations.
 In general, the convex standard training formulations for different NNs / CNNs share very similar structures.
 Therefore, many convex standard training formulations can be ``robustified'' by recasting as mini-max formulations.
 Whether these mini-max formulations can be reformed into classic convex optimizations depends on the specific structures of the problems.
 For CNNs with two or three layers considered in \citep{Ergen21b}, such classic convex formulations can be derived.

-Similarly, the ADMM splitting scheme, discussed in \cref{sec:ADMM}, also applies to the above CNN formulations.
-The CNN training formulations can be similarly split into loss function terms, regularization terms, and linear inequality constraints.
+Similarly, the ADMM splitting scheme, discussed in \Cref{sec:ADMM}, also applies to the above CNN formulations.
+The CNN training formulations also belong to the family of convex training formulations outlined in \cref{eq:ct_general}, and can be similarly split into loss function terms, regularization terms, and linear inequality constraints.